hoodiecrow/ConsTcl/README.md

 }
 ```

+**parse-quoted-expression**

-`parse-quoted-expression` parses input and produces an expression, returning it wrapped in `quote`.
+`parse-quoted-expression` parses input starting with a "'", and then parses an entire
+expression beyond that, returning it wrapped in a list with `quote`.

 <table border=1><thead><tr><th colspan=2 align="left">parse-quoted-expression (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>an expression wrapped in the quote symbol</td></tr></table>